 Contact other Politicians

 STEP 1.
-Write to the Minister of Social Development and Social Innovation responsible for Community Living BC.
+Write to the Minister of Social Development and Poverty Reduction responsible for Community Living BC.

 Visit the following website to see a list of current cabinet members and their related ministry responsibilities along with their contact information:

 STEP 2.
-When writing to the Minister, ensure you send a copy to the Opposition spokesperson (critic) for Community Living BC.
+When writing to the Minister, ensure you send a copy to the Opposition critic (shadow cabinet) for Community Living BC.